justhowww/mbed-lab-w1/README.md

 ![](./resources/official_armmbed_example_badge.png)
-# Blinky Mbed OS example
+# Blinky Mbed OS example: mbed-lab-w1

 The example project is part of the [Arm Mbed OS Official Examples](https://os.mbed.com/code/) and is the [getting started example for Mbed OS](https://os.mbed.com/docs/mbed-os/latest/quick-start/index.html).
 It contains an application that repeatedly blinks an LED on supported [Mbed boards](https://os.mbed.com/platforms/).